Jet-shaped filamentary ejecta in common envelope evolution: The rotating three-dimensional stellar model

 With the preset rotating stellar model, we find the convection and oscillation of two periods before decay, as we found and discussed in detail in the non-rotating model \citep{Hilleletal2023}.
 The new finding here is that the oscillations are non-radial.
 These non-radial oscillations of the rotating model deserve a separate study.

 We can summarize the simulations of the stellar model before the onset of the CEE by strengthening our claim from \cite{Hilleletal2023} that \textit{there is no need to stabilize and relax the stellar model before starting the CEE simulation.} The very large oscillations and the mixing in the envelope that results from the turbulent convection are actual processes.
 RSG stars have strong envelope convection and prominent amplitude pulsations.
 The radius variation (maximum radius minus minimum radius in an oscillation cycle) of observed long-period variable stars can be of the order of the stellar radius $\Delta R \simeq R$ (e.g., \citealt{Trabucchietal2021}).
 Our code is inaccurate in calculating the very outer parts of the stellar model after about a dynamical time $P_{\rm D}\equiv (G \bar \rho)^{-1/2} =0.76 \yr$.
-However, if we start the CEE simulation immediately when we start the simulation, without relaxation time, the effect of the companion is much more significant than the inaccuracies of our numerical code.
+The code does much better and for several dynamical times, which is about five years, in most of the envelope.
+Since we launch very energetic jets as we start the simulations, with no delay time, the effect of the jets in expelling the outer parts of the envelope is much larger than the numerical inaccuracy in the outer parts.
+In other words, the jets expel the outer parts of the envelope before the numerical inaccuracies develop.